grkworks/firebase-js-sdk/docs-devsite/ai.groundingmetadata.md

 ## GroundingMetadata.webSearchQueries

-Web search queries for the following-up web search.
+A list of web search queries that the model performed to gather the grounding information.
+These can be used to allow users to explore the search results themselves.

 <b>Signature:</b>